Transracial Adoption: Considerations for You and Your Child

 Determine if Transracial Adoption is Right for Your Family

 We might hope that those around us are color-blind, and that racism is rare.
 Unfortunately, the reality is it exists, and in certain communities, it is common.
 You need to take a good and honest look at your community.
-As you consider if a child of another race would thrive and be accepted in your community, here are some questions you might ask yourselves:
+As you consider if a child of another race would thrive in your community, here are some questions you might ask yourselves:

 appy family with children celebrating at the park